 Private instrumental and vocal lessons for non-majors are available on a limited basis.
 Interested students are required to audition for the area instructor in order to be considered for studio placement.
 Non-majors who have received a music scholarship from the SOM are required to enroll in private lessons.
 For more information, please contact Paul Cortese, Assistant Director at 817-257-7098 or email@example.com.

 The TCU Minor in Music provides student musicians with the opportunity to study music history, music theory and applied performance at the collegiate level.
 This program is not intended as an introduction to music.
 Rather, it is designed for students with previous, substantial musical experience who wish to further their musical knowledge and abilities with professional study.
-For more information, contact Kristen Queen, Assistant Director at 817-257-6349 or at email@example.com.
+For more information, contact Kristen Queen, Interim Director, TCU School of Music, at 817-257-6606 or at firstname.lastname@example.org.

 While all music students are expected and encouraged to perform, CPT is applicable to international students only, Curricular Practical Training is defined as an alternate work/study, internship, cooperative education or any other type of required practicum that is academically-required at TCU and offered by sponsoring employers.
 CPT originates from an academic need for work, and as a result, it must be required of all students in a program.
 It may either be required specifically in a particular class or it may be a programmatic expectation to fulfill degree requirements.
 Implied in this is a system of evaluation by the academic department and a beginning and termination date for a particular employment.

 Undergraduate students must be in F-1 status for at least 9 months before employment can be initiated.
 All students may not work full-time (over 20 hours including all assistantships and CPT employment) except during summer and winter vacation.
 CPT is a departmental privilege, and thus may be revoked for academic reasons at any time.